benzon/WeaponDamageSettings/README.md

 # Installation
 Put the file in your resource folder, and make sure to add it to your server config.

+Open config.lua and change modifier values and add weapons, every modifier is set to 0.1 just to show how it's done.

 # Change Multipliers
 Open config.lua add weapons you want to change multipliers for.